 Prevent social isolation

 Recent developments suggest that we will soon face the artificial intelligence revolution in the mental health,.
-And that will produce better access and better care at affordable costs.
+And this will result in better access and better care at affordable costs.
 However, if AI builds models for mental health disorders, aren't we also building a model for normality?
 And if so, who can define what is "normal" and will it be used as a tool or club?

 What we should remember when we apply artificial intelligence to study our brains is that we should be careful not to reduce the personality to a combination of quantifiable factors and to demystify mental disorders without finding problems in any idiosyncrasy.